Piloxal-po/Pokemon_FReborn/Readme.txt

 WINDOWS USERS:
 	To start the game, run Game.exe.

 LINUX USERS:
+	To start the game, run Game.AppImage.
+	In case it doesn't work:
+	Install FUSE if you don't have it installed.
 	Right click Game.AppImage, choose Properties > Permissions > Allow executing file as program OR
 	Navigate to the directory via command line and run the following command: chmod +x Game.AppImage

 MAC USERS:
 	Move the game to the Applications folder before running the package.

+JOIPLAY USERS:
+	Use the Install Package option in JoiPlay.

 Players continuing from E18 will begin the E19 story from Calcenon City.

 If you find any bugs, please check for existing reports and post them at: